New Orleans Massacre of 1866: Tension builds

-The massacre
+Massacre

 The convention met at noon on July 30, but a lack of a quorum caused postponement to 1:30.
 When the convention members left the building, they were met by the black marchers with their marching band.
 On the corner of Common and Dryades streets, across from the Mechanics Institute, a group of armed whites awaited the black marchers.
 This group was composed largely of Democrats who opposed abolition; most were ex-Confederates who wanted to disrupt the convention and the threat to white supremacy the increasing political and economic power of blacks in the state represented.

 It is not known which group fired first, but within minutes, there was a battle in the streets.
 The black marchers were unprepared and many were unarmed; they rapidly dispersed, with many seeking refuge within the Mechanics Institute.
 The white mob brutally attacked blacks on the street and some entered the building:

 Federal troops responded to suppress the riot and jailed many of the white insurgents.
 The governor declared the city under martial law until August 3.

-Nearly 200 people were killed, almost all African Americans, including Victor Lacroix.
+Nearly 200 people were killed, almost all African Americans.
+Notable among the dead were Victor Lacroix, John Henderson Jr. (son of John Henderson, a US Senator from Mississippi), Dr. A. P. Dostie, and Rev. Mr. Jotham Horton.

 Reaction

 The national reaction to the New Orleans riot, coupled with the earlier Memphis riots of 1866, was one of heightened concern about the current Reconstruction strategy and desire for a change of leadership.
-In the 1866 midterm elections, the Republican Party, increased their majority further, ultimately gaining 77% of the seats in Congress, enabling them to overturn any veto by Democratic President Andrew Johnson, who was opposed to granting equal rights to freedmen.
-In both houses of Congress, the faction known as the "Radical Republicans" prevailed, and imposed much harsher terms of Reconstruction on the states of the former Confederacy.
+In the 1866 midterm elections, the Republican Party increased their majority further, ultimately gaining 77% of the seats in Congress.
+This enabled them to overturn any veto by Democratic President Andrew Johnson, who was opposed to granting equal rights to freedmen.
+In both houses of Congress, the faction known as the "Radical Republicans" prevailed and imposed much harsher terms of Reconstruction on the states of the former Confederacy.

-Early in 1867, the First Reconstruction Act was passed – over President Johnson’s veto – to provide for more federal control in the South.
-Military districts were created to govern the region until violence could be suppressed and a more democratic political system established.
-Under the act, Louisiana was assigned to the Fifth Military District.
-Ex-Confederate soldiers and leaders, most of whom were white supporters of the Democratic Party, were temporarily disenfranchised, and the right of suffrage was to be enforced for free people of color.
-Politicians associated with the riot were dismissed from office.